This is an updated version of a blog post I wrote in 2016.

 A lot of moms and preschool teachers like to create busy bags and stash them in their purses, backpacks, diaper bags, totes, etc. Busy bags are simple activities that children play with quietly and independently.
 They are perfect for long car rides, waiting for food at a restaurant, and even for center time in the classroom.

-make their own busy bags.
-This busy bag of flowers is an example of one that
+help make their own busy bags.
+This busy bag of flowers is an example of

-children can make with their parents or teachers.
-The materials don’t need
+one that children can make with their parents or teachers.
+The materials

-to be anything fancy– the materials in my busy bag come from my arts and
+don’t need to be anything fancy– the materials in my busy bag come from my

 If you want to make a busy bag with your children, first work together to

-this would be a good activity for children to do with parent volunteers!)
-As
+teacher, this would be a good activity for children to do with parent

-you can see in this case, the child was drawn to green felt and glittery
+volunteers!)
+As you can see in this case, the child was drawn to green

-foam pieces.
-Help your child cut out the pieces into circles, stems, leaves,
+felt and glittery foam pieces.
+Help your child cut out the pieces into

 Possible materials for your busy bag:

-or her have fun creating all sorts of bold and colorful combinations.
-Some
+him or her have fun creating all sorts of bold and colorful combinations.

 Either way is totally OK.
 The goal is for your child to stay busy and